krivenko/som/doc/guide/basic.rst

 - Back-substitute :math:`A(\epsilon)` into the original integral equation and reconstruct the rights hand side (not necessarily on the same :math:`n`-mesh).
   This feature is useful for a quick assessment of quality of the solution.

-- Use the :ref:`statistical analysis technique <spectral_stats>` from Sections
-  I-II of [GMPPS2017]_ to estimate uncertainty of the computed spectrum.